jmettraux/aachen/src/kb00_combat.md

 When it's their turn, a participant may perform one **main action** and one **move action**, in the order they deem appropriate.

-There are also **on turn actions** and **instant actions**.
-Once the 4 types of actions are described, specialized actions will be described and each mapped to one type of action.
+**On turn actions** and **instant actions** are available too.
+Together, those 4 types of actions frame how participants structure their actions in the round.

 ### main actions